atisharma/chasm_engine/README.md

 * [x] persistent global event memory (plot events in vector db)
 * [x] per-character dialogue memory (snippets in vector db)
 * [x] play as any character
-* [x] world editor / admin repl for manual world construction
+* [x] world editor / admin repl for manual world editing
 * [x] multiplayer - separate async server with many clients
 * [x] player authentication

 ## Installing and running

+### Model recommendations

+You can use the server with an open model (like Llama or Mistral) served locally (e.g. via tabbyAPI or a remote endpoint like deepinfra) or a closed one like Anthropic's or OpenAI's models.
+See the config file for examples.
+For the narrator, I recommend a strong model like Mistral Large, a 70B Llama3-based model, GPT-4o-(mini) or Claude.
+For the backend, you can get away with a smaller model if it's strong at instruction following.

 ### Installing